GLOBAL MARKETS-Stocks and bonds slump, dollar hot as rate fever takes hold

 As investors woke up to the reality that rates would stay higher for longer even as recession risk grows, two-year U.S. Treasury yields rose to their highest since 2007.
 US/

-European stocks slumped to their lowest level in almost six weeks and were last down over 1%.STOXX.
-U.S. stock futures were deep in the red ESc1, 1YMc1 and Japan's blue-chip Nikkei slid over 2.5% .N225
+European stocks .STOXX fell 0.6% after hitting their lowest level in almost six weeks earlier, and Japan's blue-chip Nikkei slid over 2.5% .N225

 London markets were closed for a holiday, while MSCI's world equity index .MIWD00000PUS fell 0.7% to a one-month low.